flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 When I was eleven years old, I teached myself Pascal and, shortly after, C++.
 I remember building wild over-engineered little monsters of code.

-Again and again, those games, game engines and architectural frameworks would lead into dead ends, where  their structure hopelessly diverged from their purpose and their complexity brought them to a halt.
+Again and again, those games, game engines and architectural frameworks would lead into dead ends, where  their structure hopelessly diverged from their purpose, and their complexity brought them to a halt.

 And again and again, I started all over, wondering: How on earth is real professional software even possible?
 There must be some system or secret that I still don't know.